tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 TE Tunnel's 'candidate-secondary-reverse-paths' list.
 A secondary reverse path contains attributes similar to a primary path.

-The following set of common path attributes are shared for primary forward and reverse primary and secondary paths:
+The following set of common path attributes are shared for primary (forward and reverse) and secondary paths:

 path-computation-method: